xytis/GURPS/Campaigns/Ravnica/pc_wataru.md

      You try to clear it and start coughing.
 You spit out a wet blob of some sort.
      Simic transformation will not proceed.

+Actual results:

+Athletics: Failure
+Constitution: Critical Success
+Athletics: Failure

+You are taken between ghostly figures.
+They claw at you.
+You scream wihtout a voice.
+Water fills your lungs.
+Pain in your chest stops.
+You wake up covered in sweat.
+You feel someone watching you.
+There is a hint of blood in your mouth.